 4. Training of agents (defensive tactics, tactics, and firearms)

-On August 30, 2001 Sergeant Jim Wagner was the Shift Leader of the Dignitary Protection Unit and on Gold Team during the operation, tasked to protect the newly appointed United States Treasurer Rosario Marin.
-She had been appointed by President George W. Bush and was the highest ranking Hispanic in the Bush administration.
-Sergeant Jim Wagner, and his team, provided protected for the Treasurer at The Latino Coalition Foundation Networking Lunch Reception held at the Santa Ana Performing Arts & Event Center in Santa Ana, California.
-The Detail Leader was Captain John Hensley (Reserve) and overall control was under Lieutenant Wilfred Moreno.
-At the same time Captain Hensley was also serving as the Commission Chairman on the Gambling Control Commission for the State of California.
+On August 30, 2001 I was the Shift Leader of the Dignitary Protection Unit and on Gold Team during the operation, tasked to protect the newly appointed United States Treasurer Rosario Marin.
+She had been appointed by President George W. Bush, and she was the highest ranking Hispanic in the Bush administration.
+I, and my team, provided protected for the Treasurer at The Latino Coalition Foundation Networking Lunch Reception held at the Santa Ana Performing Arts & Event Center in Santa Ana, California.
+The Detail Leader was Captain John Hensley (Reserve), and overall control was under Lieutenant Wilfred Moreno.
+At the same time Captain Hensley was serving as the Commission Chairman on the Gambling Control Commission for the State of California.

 Members of the detail included: Gold Team: Sergeant J. Kirkham (agent), Red Team: Investigator D. Sherman (Team Leader), Investigator B. Ballentine (agent), Sergeant J. Wharrie (driver), Blue Team: Investigator L. Bauer (Team Leader), Yellow Team: Sergeant M. Beekman (Team Leader), Deputy D. Williams (driver), Black Team: Investigator R. Barton (Team Leader), Deputy A. McDevitt (Uniform Site Security), Deputy J. Lai (Uniform Site Security), Deputy R. Martin (Sign-in desk detail/Lobby Site Secuirty), Deputy T. summers (V.I.P.
 Room Site Security).

 After the attacks of 9/11 the Orange County Sheriff’s Department believed that Sheriff Michael S. Carona was at risk since he was the highest law enforcement official of Orange County, California.
-Sergeant Jim Wagner was assigned as the Team Leader to protect the Sheriff at the CRISIS MANAGEMENT!
-ARE YOU PREPARED?
-Luncheon at the Irvine Marriott hotel on November 1, 2001.
-Since he was in charge of overall site security Sergeant Wagner was also responsible for secondary principals Stephen Steinhausser, Assistant Special Agent In Charge of the Federal Bureau of Investigation (FBI) and Chip Prather, Orange County Fire Authority Chief.
+I was assigned as the Team Leader to protect the Sheriff at the CRISIS MANAGEMENT!
+ARE YOU PREPARED? luncheon at the Irvine Marriott hotel on November 1, 2001.
+Since I was in charge of overall site security I was also responsible for the other principals at the event: Stephen Steinhausser, Assistant Special Agent In Charge of the Federal Bureau of Investigation (FBI) and Chip Prather, Orange County Fire Authority Chief.
 This event was to educate the Institute of Real Estate Management, the owners of Orange County’s skyscrapers, how to be prepared for a terrorist attack.

-Members on Sergeant Wagner's team on this detail included Deputy R. Martin, Deputy J. Lai, and Deputy D. Sherman.
+Members on this detail included Deputy R. Martin, Deputy J. Lai, and Deputy D. Sherman.

-On September 1, 2001 Sergeant Jim Wagner arranged for Avi Nardia of the Israel Police (also a major in the Israel Defense Force) to teach Israeli close protection techniques for the Orange County Sheriff’s Dignitary Protection Unit.
+On September 1, 2001 I arranged for Avi Nardia of the Israel Police (also a major in the Israel Defense Force) to teach Israeli close protection techniques for the Orange County Sheriff’s Dignitary Protection Unit.

-Avi Nardia had invited Sergeant Wagner to teach knife defense and SWAT Combatives to the instructors of the Municipal police and Border police at the Israel Police Operational Fitness Academy at Havatselet Hasharon, Israel on April 30, 2001.
+Avi Nardia had invited me to teach knife defense and S.W.A.T.
+Combatives to the instructors of the municipal police and Border Police at the Israel Police Operational Fitness Academy at Havatselet Hasharon, Israel on April 30, 2001.

-For the excellent job that Avi Nardia did for the DPU, Sergeant Wagner presented him with a Letter of Appreciation.
+For the excellent job that Avi Nardia did for the DPU, I presented him with a Letter of Appreciation.

 On December 31, 2001 Sergeant Jim Wagner was in charge of providing close protection for Sheriff Corona for the Blenheim Farms New Year Two Thousand Two celebration.
 A one-man detail was requested and Sergeant Wagner assigned Sergeant J. Kirkham.